kangax/przilla/src/memory-bank/progress.md

 - Core functionality for viewing WODs (`WodViewer`, `WodTable`) now uses the database via tRPC for both WODs and scores.
 Other parts (e.g., charts) may still use static JSON.
 - WOD Table UI updated with a compact "Results" column.
 - User authentication exists but might be replaced.
+- Basic component tests exist for `ChartLoginOverlay`.
 - Major upcoming work involves:
   - Implementing the expandable score history panel (Phase 2 of table redesign).
   - Implementing score creation/editing.
   - Refining score-based sorting/filtering (including sorting by the new Results column).
   - Continuing the migration away from static JSON for other components (e.g., charts).
   - Expanding the WOD dataset, adding import capabilities, and building out analytical features.
+  - Adding more component tests.

 ## Known Issues